Meap101/node-textfromMIDI/README.md

 # node-textfromkey

-Couldn't find a good app for this compatible universally (it's a little known fact that I have to suffer with the inhibitions of MacOS).
+Couldn't find a good app for this purpose compatible universally (it's a little known fact that I have to suffer with the inhibitions of MacOS).
 It was initially made for quieter typing, but could probably be bound for a lot more uses.

 ## setup and usage